Kolmogorov-Arnold Chemical Reaction Neural Networks for learning pressure-dependent kinetic rate laws: Methodology

-In this formulation $N$ is the KAN basis function grid size, and $w^{\psi}_{i,j}$ and $w^b_{j}$ are the learnable network parameters in $\bm{\theta}$ that respectively encode the $j$ gridded basis function scales and the single scale applied to the swish \cite{ramachandran_searching_2017} residual base function $b(\text{x})$.
-The grid itself is defined by its uniform gridpoints $c_j$ and gridpoint spacing or RBF spreading parameter $h$.
+In this formulation, $N$ is the KAN basis function grid size, and $w^{\psi}_{i,j}$ and $w^b_{j}$ are the learnable network parameters.
+These two sets of parameters encode the $j$ gridded basis function scales ($w^{\psi}_{i,j}$) and the single scale applied to the swish \cite{ramachandran_searching_2017} residual base function $b(\text{x})$ ($w^b_{i}$).
+Combined, they make up the learnable network parameter vector $\bm{\theta}$.
+The grid itself is defined by its uniform gridpoints $c_j$ and gridpoint spacing or RBF spreading parameter $h$. {As is standard for KAN-ODEs {\cite{koenig_kan-odes_2024}}, we normalize our grid to [-1, 1] and define the spreading parameter simply as the gridpoint spacing, $h=2/(N-1).$}

 The KA-CRNN redefines each kinetic parameter as its own univariate function of the pressure, as is visualized in Fig. \ref{fig:fig1}.
-Instead of the scalar parameter inference of a standard CRNN, inference in a KA-CRNN is carried out on the KAN parameters $\bm{\theta}$ that encode the continuous kinetic parameter functional responses to the pressure.
-Retained integration with the Arrhenius and mass action laws (as in a standard CRNN) keeps KA-CRNN activations simple, fully visualizable, and easily interpretable, compared to previous non-CRNN chemical kinetic applications of KAN-ODEs that provided dozens of interconnected activations with low interpretability \cite{koenig_chemkans_2025}.
+Instead of the scalar parameter inference of a standard CRNN, inference in a KA-CRNN is carried out on the KAN parameters $\bm{\theta}$ that define the shape and magnitude of the continuous kinetic parameter functional responses to the pressure.
+Retained integration with the Arrhenius and mass action laws (as in a standard CRNN) keeps KA-CRNN activations simple, fully visualizable, and easily interpretable, compared to previous non-CRNN chemical kinetic applications of KAN-ODEs that required dozens of interconnected activations in series with low interpretability \cite{koenig_chemkans_2025}. {We finally remark that while the visualizable Arrhenius parameters inferred by the KA-CRNN provide significant human interpretability of kinetic trends with respect to pressure, there is no strict theory or hard constraint present in the modeling framework that guarantees the KA-CRNN finds the ``real'' form of the pressure dependence - a converged model is guaranteed only to fit the data and provide an interpretable model.
+That being said, we do provide comparison of the learned fits with the underlying Troe parameters, suggesting that the Arrhenius constraint on these models leads to a significant degree of chemically meaningful inferred behavior.}

+The formulation presented in Eqs. \ref{eq:activ}-\ref{eq:RBF} can be applied to cases with an arbitrary number of colliders in the bath gas.
+For a single collider, as is studied in the first case here, $i=1:3$ to define a single set of KA-CRNN $E_a$, $A$, and $b$ parameters.
+For three colliders with different efficiencies or rate behaviors, meanwhile, we can simply extend to $i=1:9$ to define three unique sets of $E_a$, $A$, and $b$ for each of the three colliders.